CodeBuds/Cri-v1/README.md

     wget -q -O - https://raw.github.com/CodeBuds/Cri/master/install.sh | bash
 Then, after that is done and you have rebooted run this command in shell <br>
+NOTE: you must reboot for the second part of the install to actually work<br>

     wget -q -O - https://raw.github.com/CodeBuds/Cri/master/install2.sh | bash
  ______